easytarget/serialOM/README.md

   * For USB set `M575 P0 S2` in your config, this will set the USB port correctly.
   * Other controller UART ports should use `S0` as the port mode (`S2` also works).
   * CRC/Checksum modes are *not* supported, this includes the default `S1` mode.

-You also need:
-* `compatLib.py`: A local set of stubs for cross-python compatibility
-  * This is provided; keep it in the same folder as `serialOM.py`.

 ## Overview:
 **serialOM()** takes a 'serial' object at init, and a dictionary with the OM keys to gather for each machine mode.